cyoce/PlatyPar/README.md

 +  :: [2+5] => 7
 ```
 Which brings us to the next feature: implicit printing.
 At the end of the program, the last item of the stack is printed.
 This is useful, because 99% of all code golf challenges require I/O!
 Even the most basic `Hello, world!` program requires output.
 When given a challenge, you only need to worry about implementing the algorithm, *not* getting input and giving output.
-If it's _implicit_ you want to do something, why should you _explicitly_ tell the program to do it? (this is why I hate Java).
+If it's _implicit_ you want to do something, why should you _explicitly_ tell the program to do it? (this is why Java sucks)

+## Numbers and Base 60
+As previously mentioned, all characters are parsed as separate commands.
+This includes numbers.
+So `12` is not parsed as, well, `12`, but rather as `1, 2`.
+This makes repeated operations on integers easier.
+However, most numbers require multiple digits.
+Introducing the `#` operator.
+This parses all alphanumeric characters after it as a number.
+Using any operator or symbol in a number literal will terminate it, and then use that symbol for its normal function.
+A semicolon `;` or `EOL` can be used to terminate a number literal without any side effects.
+To make up for the extra character required with the `#`, PlatyPar's number system is base 60.
+Why base 60?
+For starters, all alphanumeric characters, or `[0-9A-Za-z]` if you speak regex, allow a maximum of base 62.
+But having a higher base doesn't necessarily mean shorter length.
+60 was chosen because it is the largest [highly composite number](https://en.wikipedia.org/wiki/Highly_composite_number) that can be represented with the range of ASCII characters.
+TL;DR: a highly composite number is a number that has more factors than any number before it.
+This means it has a lot of divisors, so dividing by 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, or 60 **will not** result in a recurring decimal, whereas base 10 can't even handle a 3 without repeating.
+This makes base 60 number literals shorter.
+The order goes `0-9`, then `A-Z`, and finally `a-x`.
+A `y` in a number literal represents the `e` in scientific notation, and a `z` is a decimal point (as using an actual `.` would terminate the literal).
+If you're feeling lazy and don't want to figure out how to represent your number, open your console on the [main page](https://rawgit.com/cyoce/PlatyPar/master/page.html), and type `genNum (n)`.
+This will return the base 60 representation of `n`.